jacklavelle286/document-podcaster/README.md

     # to do:

-1. ensure this works with docx and pdfs
+    - Ensure this works with DOCX and PDFs
-2. plug in name from frontend
+    - Plug in name from frontend
-3. create polling lambda
+    - Create polling Lambda
-4. edit uploader lambda to initialise records in dynamo
+    - Edit uploader Lambda to initialise records in DynamoDB
-5. edit transcriber to read dynamo with jobId
+    - Edit transcriber to read DynamoDB with jobId
-6. Fix react to either download mp3 / throw error on page.
+    - Fix React to either download MP3 or throw error on page
-7. Robust error handling in functions
+    - Robust error handling in functions
-8. Dark mode
+    - Dark mode
-9. PDF support
+    - Refresh voices button

 # orchestrate: